• Level of education

 • Reaction rate, reaction orders, rate constant and activation energy, solubility product and thermodynamic equilibrium

-• Experimental devices for the study of dissolution
+• Experimental devices for studying dissolution

 • Transport at interfaces (diffusion of aqueous species, porous media)